data-mining-UniPI/teaching25/anomaly detection/Anomaly detection.md

 Unlike distributional approaches, connectivity factors rely on arbitrary densities and distances, both of which are domain dependent and of unclear interpretation.

+Note: since we are working with distances and concentrations, the curse of dimensionality creeps in!

 <!-- footer: "" -->

 ---